menzin/About_jQuery/Chapter6.md

 Finally, the on() method also allows you to have a parameter in which you pass in additional data. https://api.jquery.com/on/#on-events-selector-data-handler has examples of this, as well as many examples about default behavior for submit buttons, etc.

+_**Removing event handlers**_

+Just as on() will attach event handlers, off() will remove them.

+The syntax for off() is exactly the same as that for on(), except that in order to remove an event handler it must have been specified with a name – i.e. not as an anonymous function.

+For example, in the code above we have:

+	$('#delUL').on('click', delExpose);

+and we could remove that event handler with

+	$('#delUL').off('click', delExpose);

+_**You can have custom events and even pass them data**_

+Using jQuery you can define your own events, and attach event handlers.

+You can also pass data to these event handlers.
+The discussion of custom events is beyond the scope of this book, but you can learn more at https://learn.jquery.com/events/introduction-to-custom-events/.

+_**Stopping the bubbling/propagation and preventing defaults**_

+As noted above, jQuery provides a uniform interface for all browsers for the standard methods
+- evt.stopPropagation()
+- evt.stopImmediatePropagation()
+- evt.preventDefault()
+where evt is any event.

+In addition, jQuery provides methods which return boolean variables and which allow us to test to see if these actions have taken place.